Victoria, B.C., CANADA V8M-1G9

 Winston Churchill plays his last game at the age of 51 (House of Lords vs. House of Commons, 1925).
 Can you imagine politicians today so sporting?
 Note the strap Churchill used to keep his right arm stabilized.
 He had injured it years earlier causing permanent damage.

-Some of the links below lead to versions of articles I have written and published over the years, mainly in POLO Magazine (now known as Polo Player's Edition).
+Some of the links below lead to versions of articles I have written and published over the years, mainly in POLO Magazine (now the official magazine of the United States Polo Asssociation).
 I hope you enjoy reading them.

 The 2003 Western Canada Championship Trophy winners (l. to r.)
 Tony Yonge, Arifin Graham, Murray Farmer, Ruth Peters, Laurie Bermingham, Rob Peters, Gordon Fox, Danny Melville.